For many people, regular dental care is often placed low on the list of health care priorities – you’ll get to it when you get to it, right?

 What can I expect to pay for dental coverage and care?

-When choosing a dental plan, consider how it would cover both preventive care and unexpected dental care.
+When choosing an individual or family dental plan, consider how it would cover both preventive care and unexpected dental care.
 While your teeth may look and feel perfect right now, things may change in the coming months.
 Even if you brush your teeth properly and floss every day, you can still get a cavity or need a root canal.

 So, make sure you look beyond the monthly premium and select a plan that covers the things that are important to you.
 Be sure to compare the coinsurance rates and out-of-pocket maximums between plans.